Do Unions Shape Political Ideologies at Work?: Introduction

-The effects of unionization on workers’ and managers’ campaign contributions at the establishment level could be explained by a change in the composition of the employed workforce and management.
-In order to differentiate between compositional and individual-level effects, we exploit the fact that we can use donor identifiers to track each donor’s campaign contributions over time.
-We develop two specifications.
-First, we take out any direct effect of unionizing on contributions and focus only on compositional changes.
-We compare contribution patterns before the union election for donors that donated after the election in establishments where the union won relative to establishments where the union lost.
-We do not find any sizeable effect.
-Second, we study individual-level effects by restricting our sample to individuals who were employed at the establishment before and after the union election and donated before and after.
-We find a significant leftward shift in donations for workers as well as managers.
-In sum, these results are consistent with labor unions persuading members and their management to support Democratic candidates.
+The establishment-level effects of unionization on employees’ campaign contributions could be explained by changes in the contributions of individual employees or by changes in the composition of the employed workforce.
+To differentiate between individual-level and compositional effects, we use donor identifiers and track each donor’s campaign donations over time.
+We study individual-level effects by focusing on incumbent employees who donated and were employed at the establishment before the union election.
+The results show a significant leftward shift in donations from individual workers and managers.
+Moreover, we examine compositional changes by estimating the effect on pre-election donation patterns of donors who were matched to an establishment after the election.
+We find no sizeable effect, indicating that the pre-existing political preferences of separated and newly hired employees do not differ across unionizing and non-unionizing establishments.
+In sum, these findings suggest that labor unions successfully persuade both workers and their management to support Democratic candidates.

-To study a potential mechanism underlying this result, we examine the role of Right-to-Work (RTW) laws under which employees at unionized establishments do not have to pay union fees to reap the benefits of union representation. \cite{Feigenbaum2018} provide evidence that RTW laws put pressure on union revenues, forcing unions to shift scarce resources from political activities into membership recruitment activities and have aggregate consequences in terms of reduced turnout as well as fewer votes for Democratic candidates at the county level.
-Building on their analysis, we study how RTW laws affect the political responses of employees to unionization at the establishment level.
-We find the positive effects of unionization on contributions from workers and managers to Democratic versus Republican candidates to be smaller in states with RTW legislation.
-This finding highlights the role of unions’ mobilization activities for their ability to raise support for their political agenda.